Tommy Dewar was born in Perth in 1864. He was one of the biggest shapers of the Scotch Whisky industry in the 1800s.

 Tommy Dewar: King of Developing Ideas

 Tommy Dewar was nothing if not an ideas man.
 He played a large part in making Dewar’s one of the best selling Whisky brands both during his lifetime and today.

 He had a sharp mind for marketing and was keen to embrace new things to promote his product.

 To capture the attention of both the crowd and the media at the Brewer’s Show in Birmingham, Tommy employed a bagpiper in full Highland dress.
 If that didn’t draw attention, then nothing would.

-He did not stop there either, and went on to design a 68-foot, fully lit advert in London that featured a Highlander pouring a glass of Dewar’s.
+He did not stop there either.
+Tommy went on to design a 68-foot, fully lit advert in London that featured a Highlander pouring a glass of Dewar’s.

-His plans proved successful, and Dewar’s became one of the biggest selling brands in the UK, as well as across the globe.
+His plans proved successful.
+Dewar’s became one of the biggest selling brands in the UK, as well as across the globe.

 Tommy Dewar took his business acumen right around the world, travelling for two years non-stop, visiting countries like South Africa and America to make his brand international.

 He was savvy and smart about developing the brand international, and made contacts along the way, as well as setting up a Dewar’s office in New York.